Iván Guerrero

-Mario Iván Guerrero Ramírez (born 30 November 1977) is a Honduran former footballer who last played for Fort Lauderdale Strikers in the North American Soccer League.
-He was the club captain and also served as an assistant coach.
+Mario Iván Guerrero Ramírez (born 30 November 1977) is a Honduran former footballer.

 Career

 Club

 Guerrero began his career with F.C.
 Motagua in Honduras, playing with the team from 1996 until transferring overseas in 2000.
 He moved to the English Premiership to play for Coventry City along with compatriot Jairo Martínez.
 He left the UK in October 2002 to rejoin Motagua and then moved to C.A.
 Peñarol in Uruguay in 2004, before his move to Chicago Fire of Major League Soccer.

 Major League Soccer

 He served as Chicago's lone representative in the 2005 MLS All-Star Game; and won the Fire's 2005 Fire/Honda MVP and Fire Defender of the Year awards.

 On 21 November 2007 he was selected by San Jose Earthquakes in the 2007 MLS Expansion Draft.
 He was later traded to D.C.
 United on 31 July 2008 in exchange for a partial allocation.
 He made his D.C.
 United debut on 2 August 2008 as a starting left midfielder in a 2–0 win against Kansas City Wizards.

 Guerrero was traded to Colorado Rapids in February 2009 as part of the deal taking Christian Gómez back to D.C.
 United.
 He was waived by Colorado on 17 June 2009.